Can you use a heat press with parchment paper?

 Parchment paper and heat press: a safe combination?

-Parchment paper, also known as parchment paper, is a versatile material that you can use in the kitchen and creative projects.
+Parchment paper, also called baking paper, is a versatile material that you can use in the kitchen and for creative projects.
 But did you know that you can also use it in combination with a heat press?
-In this article you will discover extensive information about using parchment paper safely with a heat press (like one of these top home transfer presses).
+In this article you will discover detailed information about how to safely use parchment paper with a heat press (like one of these top home transfer presses).

 What should you pay attention to when using parchment paper?

-Before you start using parchment paper with your heat press, there are a few things to keep in mind:
+Before you start using parchment paper with your heat press, there are a few things you should pay attention to:

 - Make sure your heat press is clean and free of residue from previous projects.